jbadeau/mise-nix/README.md

 ## Why

-Nix offers a powerful, reproducible package system — but integrating it smoothly into day-to-day development can be challenging.

 - **Nix is powerful, but complex**: Setting up Nix to work reliably in typical development workflows often requires deep domain knowledge and custom configuration.
 - **Direnv is flexible, but slow**: Tools like `direnv` enable project-based environments but can introduce noticeable delays in shell startup time.

 `mise-nix` brings the best of both worlds:
 - Access thousands of reproducible Nix packages from [NixHub](https://www.nixhub.io/)
 - Use familiar `mise` commands to install and manage tools without writing `shell.nix` or `flake.nix`
-- Integrate environment variables, tool versions, and tasks into a single, performant, and declarative configuration.
+- Integrate environment variables, package versions, and tasks into a single, performant, and declarative configuration.
 - Avoid the learning curve of traditional Nix usage while still benefiting from its features

 ---

 ## Prerequisites

-Before you get started, make sure you have:
+Before you get started, make sure you have installed:

 * **[Mise](https://github.com/jdx/mise)**
 * **[Nix](https://nixos.org/)**